UC Irvine (PhD)

 Bring your paper on CD or a pin drive.
 Please note, I use a mac.
 I use .doc format for papers.

 I do bring a lap-top and a pin drive.
 I do not carry a printer.
 I can take your paper and work on it in my computer, re-save your information to the drive or burn you a disk and give the student the electronic copy to print.
 Hi.
 My name is Brenda.
-I am a former college instructor who is currently a stay-home mom working part-time as a tutor with specialization in writing, editing, proof reading,
+I am a former college instructor who is currently a stay-home mom working part-time as a tutor with specialization in writing, editing, proof reading, short essays and social science content.
+I am best able to work evenings.
+I can do some days but prefer evenings.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.